AbdoAwwad93/Database-management-system/README.md

-# Hospital Management System Database
+# Hospital Management System Database (For learning)

 ## Overview
 This database system is designed to manage a hospital's operations, including patient records, medical staff information, appointments, and departmental organization.
 The system facilitates efficient healthcare service delivery by maintaining relationships between patients, doctors, nurses, and various hospital services.